Rarity in an idyllic top location: Charming Gerner town house from around 1900 with west-facing garden

 - yes

-- bulthaup fitted kitchen, equipped with wide ceramic hob, extractor fan, oven, dishwasher, stainless steel sink and worktop lighting
+- Bulthaup fitted kitchen, equipped with wide ceramic hob, extractor fan, oven, dishwasher, stainless steel sink, and worktop lighting

-- WC in the basement
+- Toilet in the basement

 - Mostly dimmable ceiling spotlights and lighting on the mezzanine floor